ASP.NET Core Performance Best Practices

 Reducing the size of the response usually increases the responsiveness of an app, often dramatically.
 One way to reduce payload sizes is to compress an app's responses.
 For more information, see Response compression.

 Use the latest ASP.NET Core release

-Each new release of ASP.NET includes performance improvements.
-Optimizations in .NET Core and ASP.NET Core mean that newer versions will outperform older versions.
+Each new release of ASP.NET Core includes performance improvements.
+Optimizations in .NET Core and ASP.NET Core mean that newer versions generally outperform older versions.
 For example, .NET Core 2.1 added support for compiled regular expressions and benefitted from

 Exceptions should be rare.
 Throwing and catching exceptions is slow relative to other code flow patterns.
-Because of this, exceptions should not be used to control normal program flow.
+Because of this, exceptions shouldn't be used to control normal program flow.

 - Do not use throwing or catching exceptions as a means of normal program flow, especially in hot code paths.

 - Do include logic in the app to detect and handle conditions that would cause an exception.